WebsiteBaker-modules/anynews/README.md

 # Anynews Code Snippet for CMS WebsiteBaker (2.8.x)

-The code snippet `Anynews` allows you to extract news entries from the [WebsiteBaker CMS](http://www.websitebaker2.org) ***news module*** and to display them where you want them to appear at your frontend.
-Anynews makes it easy to style the output to your needs, using HTML files, CSS definitions and optional function parameters.
-Anynews ships with three templates including a nice jQuery sliding effect ready for use out of the box.
+The code snippet `Anynews` is designed to fetch news entries from the [WebsiteBaker CMS](http://www.websitebaker2.org) `news` module.
+Just call the Anynews function ***displayNewsItems();*** where you want the news output to appear on your frontend.
+Optional function parameter, HTML templates, content placeholders and CSS definitions allows you to style the news output the way you want.
+Anynews ships with four templates - including a nice jQuery sliding effect - ready for use out of the box.

-Power users can create their own template placeholders from information extracted from the short and/or long `news` module description.
+Power users define their own placeholders containing information extracted from the short and/or long `news` module description.
 Mastering Anynews is possible - but requires you to study the information provided in the section ***Customizing Anynews***.

 ## Download
-The latest stable `Anynews` [installation package](https://github.com/cwsoft/wb-anynews/raw/master/wb-anynews-installer.zip) for the WebsiteBaker CMS is always included in the GitHub master branch.
+The latest stable Anynews [installation package](https://github.com/cwsoft/wb-anynews/raw/master/wb-anynews-installer.zip) for the WebsiteBaker CMS is always included in the GitHub master branch.
 Older versions are available as [archives](https://github.com/cwsoft/wb-anynews/tags), but are ***NOT*** directly installable in the WebsiteBaker CMS.
-The development history of `Anynews` can be tracked via [GitHub](https://github.com/cwsoft/wb-anynews).
+The development history of Anynews can be tracked via [GitHub](https://github.com/cwsoft/wb-anynews).

 ## License
-`Anynews` is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).
+Anynews is licensed under the [GNU General Public License (GPL) v3.0](http://www.gnu.org/licenses/gpl-3.0.html).

 ## Requirements

-The minimum requirements to get `Anynews` running on your WebsiteBaker installation are as follows:
+The minimum requirements to get Anynews running on your WebsiteBaker installation are as follows:

 - WebsiteBaker ***2.8.2*** or higher (recommeded last stable 2.8.x version)
-- WebsiteBaker ***News*** module to provide the news items `Anynews` will show
+- standard WebsiteBaker `news` module installed
 - PHP ***5.2.2*** or higher (recommended last stable PHP 5.3.x version)
-- Optional: one extra code line in the ***index.php*** of your template to enable jQuery support
+- Optional: small modification on template file to enable jQuery support

 ## Installation